LiliaFramework/Lilia/documentation/docs/libraries/lia.config.md

 **Purpose**

 Sets a config value directly without running callbacks or networking the update.
 The value is saved unless `noSave` is `true`.
+If the key does not exist, the call has no effect.

 **Parameters**